sanyuered/WeChat-MiniProgram-AR-3D/README.md

 ## How to build

-The Mini-program depends on a "threejs-miniprogram" npm packages.
+The Mini-program depends on a "threejs-miniprogram" npm package.

 step 1: npm install